 Upon successful completion of the course, participants will receive a Center for Advanced Manufacturing and Lean Services “Lean Six-Sigma Black Belt” certificate and a recognition plaque.
 Participants can also receive a letter grade if registered the program as a continuing education course per requirement of tuition reimbursement program of sponsoring organizations.

-Already achieved a Green Belt Certification?
-Receive a $2,000 discount by providing proof you received the certification from a formally recognized organization such as ASQ, an equivalent university program, or AF program.
+*Already achieved a Green Belt Certification?
+Provide proof you received the certification from a formally recognized organization such as ASQ, an equivalent university program, or AF program.
 You will take all five in-class sessions, but are only required to complete one company project.